 Viewpoint at mile 8.4.

 This is a very calm and peaceful climb, pedalling alongside the year-round Bear Creek for most of the first seven miles.
 THE climb (it’s in caps for a reason!) begins at approximately mile 7.4 with a 9.4% grade for about 3.3 miles.
 The initial and final segments of the climb are at very manageable grades.

 Mt.
-Spokane is in the Seikirk Mountains, a subrange of the Canadian Rockies.
+Spokane is in the Selkirk Mountains, a subrange of the Canadian Rockies.
 The climb enters Mt.
 Spokane State Park at mile 5.8.
 The State Park was established in 1927 and is 12,293 acres.

-Roadway Surface and Traffic: The roadway is very good throughout, although the last few miles are a bit rougher than the excellent roadway on Mt Spokane Road.
+Roadway Surface and Traffic Report: The roadway is very good throughout, although the last few miles are a bit rougher than the excellent roadway on Mt Spokane Road.
 Make sure to turn left (left is “up” and onto Summit Road, and right/straight is “down” and continuing on Mt.
 Spokane Riad) at mile 9.4.
 From this point, you’ll have four miles to go.

 From PJAMM Contributor Patrick O'Neil, Spokane WA:

 “Race The Sun” may refer to an evening ride where the goal is to reach the summit before sunset.
-This particular segment includes the relatively flat section from Forker Rd.
+This particular segment includes the relatively flat section from Forker Road.
 The actual climb is a beautiful 10 miles of 6-12% climbing through the forested Mt.
 Spokane.
 A creek runs next to the climb in the lower sections.
 Traffic is usually light and patient.
 One of the great features of this climb is it constantly undulates back and forth, always giving you something new to challenge yourself.
 The top rewards you by flattening out and with views of all around the Spokane area and east into Idaho.
 Part of its "epic" nature is just knowing how many riders make this climb.
 It has been used many years as a local hill climb race battle that we all enjoy.

 From PJAMM contributor Bob Britton, Spokane, WA: